QualiSystems/devguide_source/_shells/8.2.0/customizing-shells.md

     - 8.2.0
 ---

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

 In this section, we’ll learn how to create and modify a shell’s commands and attributes.

-Customizing an existing Shell is done using the `shellfoundry extend` command.
-This command downloads the source code of the Shell you wish to customize to your local machine and updates the Shell’s Author.
-Note that extending official Shells (Shells that were released by Quali) will remove their official tag.
+Customizing an existing shell is done using the `shellfoundry extend` command.
+This command downloads the source code of the shell you wish to customize to your local machine and updates the shell’s Author.
+Note that extending official shells (shells that were released by Quali) will remove their official tag.

-The common use cases for customizing or extending a Shell are:
+The common use cases for customizing or extending a shell are:

 * Adding new attributes
 * Modifying existing attributes